MeanderingProgrammer/py-requirements.nvim/README.md

         require('py-requirements').setup({
             -- Enabled by default if you do not use `nvim-cmp` set to false enable_cmp = true,
-            -- Specify what file patterns to apply the plugin to, for use with for example pip-tools file_patterns = { 'requirements.txt' },
+            -- Specify what file patterns to apply the plugin to -- For info on patterns, see h: pattern file_patterns = { 'requirements.txt' },
             -- For available options, see :h vim.lsp.util.open_floating_preview float_opts = { border = 'rounded' },